 No. 98.
-The President spoke respecting the great necessity of the Saints lending more aid to the press, after which it was receive means, and that the presidents of branches take the matter in hand and deliver to said committee all moneys collected for that purpose.
+The President spoke respecting the great necessity of the Saints lending more aid to the press, after which it was

+Resolved, That a committee of three be appointed to receive means, and that the presidents of branches take the matter in hand and deliver to said committee all moneys collected for that purpose.